Camp Growden: 1934

 An official announcement of the first Fort Wright District camps of 1934 was published around April 10, 1934.
 A total of 20 camps were initially to be staffed by April 16 and 20 with nine full companies travelling up from duty in California and 11 "cadres" from California or Vancouver, Washington.
 Camp Growden, along with Camp McMann south of Republic, was slated to receive the Vancouver cadres arriving in Spokane on the 20th before travelling up to the Colville National Forest.
-Each of the cadres was comprised of an officer and 25 CCC enrollees, who would be in charge of preparing the chosen camp location for the arrival of the main company about 10 days later.
+Each of the cadres was composed of an officer and 25 CCC enrollees, who would be in charge of preparing the chosen camp location for the arrival of the main company about 10 days later.
 The main body of company 602 travelled from Spokane to Camp Growden on April 26 with company 605 who continued west to Camp McMann.
 The summer of 1934 was mostly dedicated to firefighting in the region, including the massive 20,000 acre Aeneas Creek Fire east of Curlew, Washington that took an estimated 2,000 firefighters to contain.
 At the same time, other fires in the national forest burned an additional 9000 acres, and fire efforts on all the blazes required help from the neighboring national forest units in the region.
 As a result, other CCC-designated projects were delayed until late in the year after the fires were contained or out.

 On August 28, the contracts to supply construction materials for Camp Growden's winterization and permanent building were announced.
 Companies in Colville and Lewiston, Idaho each got a contract while groups of businesses in Spokane secured the other five.
 The materials to be supplied included lumber, millwork, hardware, roofing, plumbing, and electrical.
 In late September the list of camps in the district which would be remaining operating during the coming winter.
 Camp Growden was one of only ten camps to be chosen, out of the 41 open over the summer in the district.
 The major portion of the CCC men, around 8,000 were to be transferred south to California and another 2,000 were sent back east for release.
 Over the next month the preparations for company transitioning took place, with the last 80 men from Camp McMann moved over to Growden and the whole of the current company 602 working on finishing work for a winterized camp.
 In addition to the building work, a group of men completed the planting of approximately 65,000 two-year-old ponderosa saplings, covering about 50 acres of Sherman Creek Watershed.
 Around November 1 the entire company was also transferred to California work and a new company slated to arrive for the winter season.